 I ran out of books at my release party and signing.
 But that’s mostly because I didn’t order very many.
 Don’t make my mistake, order more than you think you’ll need.

-As an added bonus, one thing I wish I did… was reread my manuscript.
+As a bonus, one thing I wish I did… was reread my manuscript.

 I’ll never get over the embarrassment I felt when a reader pointed out a glaringly obvious typo to me.
 I could have hidden in shame for weeks, months, years.
 Yes, I know there will probably forever be typos.
 They happen.
 They’ll happen to you.
 To me.
 To everyone.
 But maybe you can minimize that by just reading through it one more time.